Terry R. Spence: Political career

 Upon the retirement of four-term Democratic state representative John P. Ferguson in 1980, Spence ran as a Republican for Ferguson's seat in the 20th representative district.
 Despite the district's Democratic leaning, the nationwide Republican tide led by presidential candidate Ronald Reagan helped propel Spence to a six-point victory over Democrat John Zimath.
 In 1982, redistricting caused by the United States Census changed his district number from 20 to 18.
 He was reelected to the House over Democrat Ronald Queen with 63 percent of the vote.
 He was unopposed in seven of his thirteen reelection campaigns and often won reelection with large margins.

 In 2006, Spence faced a tough reelection due to the increasing percentage of Democrats in his district, with 49 percent of voters registered as Democrats and only 26% registered as Republicans, and with the unpopularity of Republican president George W. Bush.
 Spence was viewed as vulnerable by the Democratic Party of Delaware, who recruited Michael Barbieri to run against him.
 It was his closest race since he initially won election in 1980, but he still defeated Barbieri by over 12 points.
 Barbieri challenged him again in the 2008 election.
-This time, owing to long coattails from the presidential race (with Senator Joe Biden as Barack Obama's running mate), Barbieri winning the election by six points.
+This time, owing to long coattails from the presidential race (with Senator Joe Biden as Barack Obama's running mate), Barbieri won the election by six points.
 Spence sought a rematch in 2010 and lost by 13 points.

 Speaker of the House

 In 1987, the Republicans in the Delaware House elected B. Bradford Barnes from Bridgeville as Speaker of the House.
 However, Barnes died in office shortly thereafter, and Spence, who was elected in the same year as Barnes, was then chosen to succeed him as Speaker.
 He served as speaker until he lost his reelection in 2008, eventually becoming the longest serving Speaker of the House in the history of the Delaware General Assembly.
 He has also held the position of Speaker longer than any other Speaker of a state legislature in the history of the United States.

 In 2006, Spence and Majority Leader Wayne Smith were opposed for their leadership positions in the Republican Caucus by Joseph W. Booth and Richard C. Cathcart, respectively.
 However, Republicans retained their majority in the Delaware House and lost only two seats in the 2006 elections that saw large Republican losses throughout the country.
 House Republicans voted to keep the leadership that had led them through the tumultuous election.
-After being reelected Speaker, Spence appointed Booth and Cathcartto the powerful appropriations and joint finance committees.
+After being reelected Speaker, Spence appointed Booth and Cathcart to the powerful appropriations and joint finance committees.